Community Health Systems Inc. (CYH) Shares Down Despite Recent Market Volatility

-Community Health Systems Inc. (NYSE: CYH)’s stock price has decreased by -6.13 compared to its previous closing price of 5.38.
-However, the company has experienced a -3.99% decline in its stock price over the last five trading sessions.
+Community Health Systems Inc. (NYSE: CYH)’s stock price has decreased by -4.99 compared to its previous closing price of 5.21.
+However, the company has seen a fall of -2.94% in its stock price over the last five trading days.
 Barron’s reported on 07/28/22 that Community Health Stock Drops 35%.
 Wall Street Didn’t Expect an Earnings Loss.

 Is It Worth Investing in Community Health Systems Inc. (NYSE: CYH) Right Now?

-Community Health Systems Inc. (NYSE: CYH) has a price-to-earnings ratio that is above its average at 21.49x. and a 36-month beta value of 1.69.
-Opinions on the stock are mixed, with 4 analysts rating it as a “buy,” 0 as “overweight,” 8 as “hold,” and 0 as “sell.”
+Community Health Systems Inc. (NYSE: CYH) has a price-to-earnings ratio of 21.06x that is above its average ratio.
+Additionally, the 36-month beta value for CYH is 1.69.

 Sponsored

-The average price predicted for Community Health Systems Inc. (CYH) by analysts is $8.85, which is $3.27 above the current market price.
-The public float for CYH is 126.20M, and at present, short sellers hold a 6.63% of that float.
-On March 20, 2023, the average trading volume of CYH was 2.76M shares.
+The public float for CYH is 126.20M and currently, short sellers hold a 6.63% ratio of that float.
+The average trading volume of CYH on March 23, 2023 was 2.83M shares.

 CYH’s Market Performance

-CYH’s stock has seen a -3.99% decrease for the week, with a -0.59% drop in the past month and a 35.39% gain in the past quarter.
-The volatility ratio for the week is 6.13%, and the volatility levels for the past 30 days are at 8.18% for Community Health Systems Inc. The simple moving average for the last 20 days is -17.23% for CYH stock, with a simple moving average of 29.58% for the last 200 days.
+CYH stock saw a decrease of -2.94% in the past week, with a monthly decline of -26.23% and a quarterly a decrease of 32.71%.
+The volatility ratio for the week is 6.38%, and the volatility levels for the last 30 days are 5.90% for Community Health Systems Inc. (CYH).
+The simple moving average for the last 20 days is -13.97% for CYH stock, with a simple moving average of 27.02% for the last 200 days.

 Analysts’ Opinion of CYH